-Annica Kristoffersson, Associate Professor, Senior Lecturer
+Annica Kristoffersson, Associate Professor, Head of Division

 Annica Kristoffersson is an associate professor in medical- and health engineering working mainly as project leader, and researcher, for the HÖG-project PRE-fall (Personalized fall Risk reduction based on Early detection of deteriorated physical abilities).
 She is also involved in several internal medicine- and health engineering projects which focus on monitoring physiological parameters.